spell-music/csound-expression/tutorial/chapters/UserInteractionTutorial.md

 ------------------------------------

 If our midi-device has some sliders or knobs we can send the control-messages.
-Controll messages allow us to change parameters for the instruments during performance.
+Control messages allow us to change parameters for the instruments during performance.

 We can use the function `ctrl7`: